Here are all the uncalled House, Senate and governor's races

 Breaking News Emails

-WASHINGTON — Days after this year's midterm election, a number of key contests remained undecided by midday Friday, sending both parties into overtime and to the courts as they try to influence the counting of outstanding ballots.
+WASHINGTON — Days after this year's midterm election, a number of key contests remained undecided by Saturday morning, sending both parties into overtime and to the courts as they try to influence the counting of outstanding ballots.

 Critical Senate races in Florida and Arizona, Georgia's high-profile governor's race, and nearly a dozen House races remain too close to call, according to NBC News projections, while a Senate race in Mississippi is headed to a runoff election later this month.